 Courses numbered 500 and above are graduate courses and, with rare exceptions, restricted to graduate students.
 Undergraduate courses marked at the right of the course number by an asterisk may be taken for graduate credit.
 At least 75% of the course work for the degree must be 500 level or above.
-No credit below the 500 level is acceptable for the Doctor of Education degree.
+No credit below the 500 level is acceptable for doctoral degrees.